-Our strong postgraduate culture is reflected in our large postgraduate community – we have approximately 100 research students and over 90 taught postgraduates from the UK, Europe and overseas.
+Our School has a large postgraduate community of approximately 100 research students and over 90 taught postgraduates from the UK, Europe and overseas.
 The International Student Barometer Survey 2012 demonstrated that 90 per cent of students would recommend the School of Architecture, Planning and Landscape, with 97 per cent confirming they were happy with both the quality of lectures and course content.

 • Both taught and research programmes offer full professional accreditation by the Royal Town Planning Institute.

 • Regular funding and scholarship awards are provided each year via a range of schemes, including those from the ESRC.

 • We adopt an innovative, multidisciplinary approach to researching and teaching all aspects of architecture, planning, urban design and landscape architecture.

 • Our work has an impact through shaping government policy as well as through practical and action-led models of research and engagement.

 The School has excellent studio teaching facilities for taught students, and our research suite provides designated space and equipment for each postgraduate researcher.
 Our state-of-the-art facilities includes:

 • exhibition spaces